Introduction

 • Assam's annual floods inundate thousands of villages and Kaziranga National Park (displacing and killing rhinos and tigers).

 Kerala Floods 2018: The worst floods in Kerala in a century (August 2018).
-Triggered by above-normal Southwest Monsoon rainfall in all 14 districts simultaneously.
-Over 400 deaths; 5.4 lakh people displaced to relief camps.
+Triggered by above-normal Southwest Monsoon rainfall (96% above normal in August) in all 14 districts simultaneously.
+483 deaths; ~10 lakh people evacuated, with 12.47 lakh sheltered across 3,274 relief camps at peak.
 The disaster exposed the risks of unplanned dam releases (Idukki, Mullaperiyar) and highlighted the need for coordinated reservoir management protocols.

 Bihar and Eastern UP: The Kosi, Gandak, and Bagmati rivers — fed by Nepal's Himalayan snowmelt and monsoon rainfall — cause recurring, severe flooding in North Bihar every year.